 People call Japan’s period of economic malaise the “lost decade”, but it’s really more like three decades.
 Japan’s GDP growth stayed at around 1% since the 90s until this very day and never truly recovered.

 Debt levels and inflation have also spiraled out of control in the past 30 years.
 So if anything, Japan’s economic prospects have deteriorated further.

 The Korean economy is simply stronger and enjoys a more consistent track record of growth.
 Because of this, South Korea will soon be richer than Japan on a per-capita basis.
 That’s despite the former spending the past few decades catching up.

 A chart showing South Korea’s GDP per capita compared to Japan’s since 1990.
-You can see that while Korea originally lagged behind, they’re quickly catching up.
+You can see that while Korea originally lagged behind, they are catching up quickly.

 Better Demographics in Korea Than Japan

-A long history of growth is good.
-But how do I know Korea won’t spiral into a downward trend in the same way Japan did?
-Likewise, why won’t the Japanese economy speed up once more?
+A long history of consistent growth is good.
+But how do we know Korea won’t spiral into a downward trend in the same way Japan did?

 Demographics lead to the answer.
 Japan currently suffers from one of the oldest populations in the world – second only to Monaco, in fact.